 The answers I got there made me laugh a lot, it turned out I’m definitely not alone.
 There’s lots of ravenous kids out there after school.

 I’m working on getting dinner on the table more quickly from now on to keep everyone happy.
-This week I’ve made this Lamb Keema curry recipe which was a huge success.
+This week I’ve made this Lamb Keema curry recipe using lamb mince which was a huge success.

 The recipe was sent to me by Simply Beef and Lamb as part of their Keema-Sutra (see what they did there?) campaign.
-Keema is a basically a minced meat curry.
+Keema is a basically a minced meat curry, this one using lamb mince.
 It’s a favourite meal here, so quick, easy and economical, a perfect midweek curry.

 What I used to make the Lamb Keema Curry Recipe: